 MILITARY EXPERIENCE AND TRAINING

 The Office of Professional and Occupational Regulation wants to make sure that individuals who have military experience and training and who wish to obtain a plumbing license receive appropriate credit for their military training and experience.
-If you have military experience and training in the plumbing field and want to become licensed in Maine as a Master or Journeyman Plumber, please contact Bob LeClair (207-624-8678) or Catherine Carroll (207-624-8605) or email the office before submitting an application.
-They will explain the application process and assist you in preparing your application for licensure.
+If you have military experience and training in the plumbing field and want to become licensed in Maine as a Master or Journeyman Plumber, please contact Matt Kaply (207-624-8605) or email the office before submitting an application.
+We will explain the application process and assist you in preparing your application for licensure.

 Requirement to Report Convictions and Changes of Contact Information Within 10 Days of the Occurrence